Introduction

 Lower Spending?

-Upcoming, we know that our 2012 Nissan Sentra needs new struts (estimated at about $1,100 total cost for parts and labor).
+Up next, we know that our 2012 Nissan Sentra needs new struts, estimated at about $1,100 in total cost for parts and labor.
 Property tax must be paid before 2/28/2023.
 Thankfully, we have managed, and we should be able to manage those expenses.
-Our surplus, however, will be lowered, at least for a while.
+Our surplus, however, will be lowered at least for a while.

 In this period of inflation, we are unable to lower total spending.
-We, however, reduce costs, by dining out rarely and by not just “blowing money.”
+We, however, reduce costs by dining out rarely and by not “blowing money.”
 By God's grace, we will survive.
-(Jesus' words, in Matthew 6:25-34, assure us.)
+Jesus' words, in Matthew 6:25-34, assure us.

-USSA: the “guvrmint,” in contrast, is not thrifty.
-It, apparently, spends money like a drunken sailor, with apology to all sailors.
+USSA: The “guvrmint,” in contrast, is not thrifty.
+It, apparently, spends money like a drunken sailor, with an apology to all sailors.
 Yes, certain outlays are necessary.
 Others are certainly not.
-I could unpack my thoughts on necessary verses wasteful spending, but I will not take the time to do so, in this article.
-Anyone with any fiscal common sense should know what I'm thinking.
+I could unpack my thoughts on necessary versus wasteful spending, but I will not take the time to do so in this article.
+Anyone with any fiscal common sense should know what I am thinking.

-Any “guvrmint” that has had to raise its debt ceiling limit 1.25 times a year, in each year, from 1960 to 2022, has a spending problem or obsession!
+Any “guvrmint” that has had to raise its debt ceiling limit 1.25 times a year, every year, from 1960 to 2022 has an obsessive spending problem!
 That's what our “guvrmint” has been doing.

-My article of 1/11/2021 cited a credible source, which indicated that, in 2014, the “guvrmint” started spending more than it brought in.
-Could you imagine spending more than your income, for nine inclusive years in a row?
-That's what our “guvrmint” has been doing, under various Presidents and Congresses.
+My article from 1/11/2021 cited a credible source, which indicated that in 2014 the “guvrmint” started spending more than it brought in.
+Could you imagine spending more than your income for nine inclusive years in a row?
+That's what our “guvrmint” has been doing under different presidents and congresses.

-The “guvrmint” needs to remove some of the “piglets” that are sucking on the “tits.”
+The “guvrmint” needs to remove some “piglets” that are sucking on the “tits.”

 Conclusion

-The search of my website by “debt” finds the following six articles, listed below, in chronological order.
+Searching this website for “debt” finds the following six articles in chronological order.
 This is my seventh article on the subject of national debt.

 “ELIMENTRY” LESSONS for the “GUVERMINT EDUKATED, SO$IALIST” FOLK (published 2-24-2013; updated 8-28-2022).
 The article notes that the 2012 national debt was $16.6 trillion and change.
 Of the six articles, this one is my favorite.